opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 Chosen keys have no influence on mapping as long as they are unique.

 <aside>
-In YARRRML documents, indentation is mandatory because it defines parents and childs elements.
+In YARRRML documents, indentation is mandatory because it defines parent and child elements.
 </aside>

 ## Define the IRI of a resource